Nyxorium/Nyxo-Sky/ASSETS.md

 These files stay in this repository because the app needs them to build. **If you fork, replace them with your own** — that is the one thing this section asks of you.
 Shipping an app that looks like Bluesky is also a problem under the app stores' own rules on copycat apps, quite apart from trademark.

-## 4. Community and contest artwork — credited, but not ours to license

-These are third-party artworks that appear in the app with attribution.
-We hold no license that lets us pass rights to them on to you.

-- `assets/kawaii.png` and `assets/kawaii_smol.png` — **rights holder:
-  [@sawaratsuki.bsky.social](https://bsky.app/profile/sawaratsuki.bsky.social)**.
-Shown as an opt-in variant and credited in `src/view/shell/Drawer.tsx` and `src/view/shell/desktop/RightNav.tsx`.
-- `assets/icons/custom_logo_japan.svg` — **rights holder: the entrant who won the Bluesky Japan logo contest.**

-Replace or remove these if you fork.
-If you want to use them, contact the artist.

 ## 5. Third-party trademarks

 These marks belong to other companies.
 We include them to identify their services in our UI — sign-in buttons, store badges, and links to third-party applications.
 We are neither granting nor withholding permission, because it is not ours to give.
 Your use of them rests on your own nominative-use basis or on permission from the mark owner.

-- `assets/icons/apple_logo.svg` — **Apple Inc.**
-- `assets/icons/android_logo.svg` — **Google LLC**
 - `assets/icons/community/leaflet.svg` — **Leaflet**
 - `assets/icons/community/offprint.svg` — **Offprint**
 - `assets/icons/community/pckt.svg` and `assets/icons/community/pckt-full.svg` — **pckt**